-Dagbani is member of the Gur branch of Niger-Congo languages and is spoken mainly in northern Ghana by 800,000 Dagomba people.
-It is closely related to and mutually intelligible with Mossi, which is spoken mainly in Burkina-Faso.
+Dagbani is member of the Gur branch of Niger-Congo languages.
+It is spoken mainly in northern Ghana by 800,000 Dagomba people.
+It is closely related to, and mutually intelligible with, Mossi, which is spoken mainly in Burkina-Faso.
 Dagbani is also known as Dagbamba, Dagbane and Dagomba.

 Sal' la sala.
 Bɛhig' be sokam sanimi, din pa la amii.
 Suhizɔbo be sokam sani; ka nambɔxu beni.
 Suhubɔhibo mi bi lan kɔŋ yigunaadam kam sani.
 Dinzuxu dimbɔŋɔ zaa wuhiya ka dama di tu kamaata ka ti zaa yu tab' hali ni ti puuni.